Types of wood finishes - Roble.Store

 Ideal for: floors, cabinets and furniture.

 Color: little or no color or pigments.
-However, some of them can produce a yellowish or orange tint.
+However, some of them may produce a yellowish or orange tint.

 varnish finish